tomjoht/learnapidoc/_docs/REST API specifications/pubapis_rest_specification_formats.md

 ## Should you use one of these specifications

-In a [survey on API documentation](http://idratherbewriting.com/2015/01/06/api-doc-survey-automating-rest-api-documentation/), I asked people if they were automating their REST API documentation through one of these standards.
-Only about 30% of the people said yes.
+In a [survey on API documentation](survey_automating_api_docs.html), I asked people if they were automating their REST API documentation through one of these standards.
+About 30% of the people said yes.

-These specifications just describe the reference endpoints in an API, for the most part.
-While the reference topics are important, the bulk of the documentation doesn't consist of reference topics.
-The bulk of documentation often explains how to use the endpoints together to achieve a specific goal, how to configure the services that use the endpoints, how to deploy the services, what the various resources and rules are, and so forth.
+In my opinion, these specifications should certainly be used, as they not only lead to predictable, industry-consistent experiences for users of your APIs.
+They also force you to standardize on API terminology and give users a way to learn by doing as they try out the endpoints with real parameters and data.

 {% include random_ad.html %}

+{: .tip}
+For an excellent overview and comparison of these three REST specification formats, see [Top Specification Formats for REST APIs](http://nordicapis.com/top-specification-formats-for-rest-apis/) by Kristopher Sandoval on the Nordic APIs blog.

+Keep in mind that these REST API specifications mostly describe the *reference endpoints* in an API.
+While the reference topics are important, you will likely have a lot more documentation to write in addition to the reference endpoints.

+The bulk of documentation often explains how to use the endpoints together to achieve specific goals, how to configure the services that use the endpoints, how to deploy the services, what the various resources and rules are, how to get an API key, throttling limits, and so forth.
+It's hard to include all of this information into the specification alone.

 ## Separate outputs from other docs

 If you choose to automate your documentation using one of these specifications, it likely will be a separate site that showcases your endpoints and provides API interactivity.
-You'll still need to write a boatload of documentation about how to actually use your API.
+You'll still need to write many more pages of documentation about how to actually use your API.

-{: .tip}
-For an excellent overview and comparison of these three REST specification formats, see [Top Specification Formats for REST APIs](http://nordicapis.com/top-specification-formats-for-rest-apis/) by Kristopher Sandoval on the Nordic APIs blog.
+Having multiple documentation outputs (rather than one seamless whole) presents a challenge when creating and publishing API documentation.
+I explore this challenge in more depth in [Combining Swagger's reference output with user guide docs](pubapis_combine_swagger_and_guide.html).